ferrucc-io/ferruccio/content/posts/throughput.md

 ## Let's be pirates

 This will take a lot of time and effort, but it will work out for us!
 If you're optimistic and ambitious I hope this will help you find your way.

+_Ignore any typos - I don't do edits_